- December 10, 2021

 - Categories: Lemon Law

 California’s Lemon Law provides legal recourse to motorists who have purchased defective vehicles.
+If you’ve encountered problems due to a defective vehicle and have been in an accident, you might also need a vehicle accident lawyer.
 The law offers remedies to consumers, including a manufacturer buyback, a replacement vehicle or, in some cases, a cash settlement.
 But a vehicle owner must first prove that they’ve actually purchased a lemon.
 You may be asking yourself, “How many repairs before a car is a lemon?”
 The answer depends on the danger and safety threat that the defect poses.

 A vehicle defect that threatens “to cause death or serious bodily injury” can require as few as two repair attempts before being labeled a lemon in the eyes of California law.
 On the other hand, a less dangerous (but troublesome or annoying) defect could require as many as four trips to the mechanic before qualifying as a lemon.
 If your vehicle has been out of commission for at least 30 days due to repairs, it may also be considered a lemon.